embedded-office/canopen-stack/docs/_api_emergency/co-emcy-hist-reset.md

   nav: docs
 ---

-This function clears the EMCY history in the object directory.
+This function clears the EMCY history in the object dictionary.

 <!--more-->